Plan one loan cancellation criteria.

 Medical Proof

-To have a student loan written off due to disability or illness in the UK, individuals must provide medical proof of their condition.
+In the UK, to have a student loan written off due to disability or illness, individuals must provide medical proof of their condition.
 This evidence is crucial for the cancellation process.

 Application Process